Improving android-all Downloading on CI

 and robolectric.dependency.repo.id

-are enough for
+are enough for most

-for my custom projects:
+custom projects:

 testOptions {